Massively Parallel Sequencing/ Multiplex Ligation-dependent Probe Amplification

 - The following may not be detected:

-- Certain variants due to technical limitations in the presence of pseudogenes, repetitive, or homologous regions
+- Some variants may not be detected due to technical limitations in the presence of pseudogenes and/or repetitive/homologous regions.

 - Low-level somatic variants